Chaofan-Gong/claude-to-chatgpt-netlify/README.md

 netlify dev
 ```

-Use the following curl command to test your deployment:
+then use the following curl command to test your deployment:

 ```
 curl -X POST http://localhost:8888/v1/chat/completions \